Hope you're doing great 👋!

 🌈 The NestJS Lifecycle

 NestJS contains a lot of cool features and functionality, like Pipes, Guards, Interceptors & Exception Filters (and more!) and has a lifecycle that interacts with these different features.
 I want to include a project that covers these concepts so you know enough to be dangerous.
 After this project, you'll have a good mental model of which NestJS features solve specific problems so you can make the most of the framework when you're working on real projects.

 🪴 The Ultimate NestJS Starter Repo

-The goal is to create a NestJS starter repo (we'll actually make 2 repos, 1 for standalone NestJS apps and 1 for monorepo) that prioritises an amazing developer experience, as well as adding some configuration that'll be useful across many projects, like handling env variables, cache, docker compose local setup, e2e config setup and more!
-For a more detailed breakdown of what'll be included in the starter repo, take a look this update from August 25th.
+The goal is to create a NestJS starter repo (we'll actually make 2 repos, 1 for standalone NestJS apps and 1 for monorepo) that prioritises an amazing developer experience, as well as adding some configuration that'll be useful across many projects, like handling env variables, cache, docker compose local setup, e2e testing config setup and more!

 🕸️ URL shortener API

-I'll be announcing more projects in the weeks ahead that'll go into more advanced topics like handling file uploads, sending jobs to a queue, authentication, authorization, websockets and more!
+I'll be announcing more projects in the weeks ahead that'll go into more advanced topics like authentication, authorization, websockets, working in a monorepo and more!

 As mentioned previously, all projects will include testing (unit, integration & end-to-end) and deployment 🙃.

 I’m going to continue building this course in public, sharing updates with you every 2 weeks to keep you in the loop on my progress.
 Here are some of my next to-do items to work through: